Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ### Citation

-If you use this repository in your research, please cite it.
-This is ongoing work; we would like to know your opinions and experiments.
-Thank you.
+If you use this repository in your research, we love you, thanks.

 **Authors:** Oscar Goldman - Shogu Research Group @ Datamutant.ai, subsidiary of 温心重工業.

-**Reference (author-year format):** Goldman, O. (2025). *Complexity from Constraints: The Neuro-Symbolic Homeostat*.
-Software repository.
-Shogu Research Group @ Datamutant.ai, subsidiary of 温心重工業.

 ---